 The utility grid is available; therefore, the genset plant is offline.
 The grid forms the network while the PV and BESS are in grid-following mode.

 When the grid forms the network, it means that the PV and BESS follow the grid voltage and frequency.

 In this case, the utility grid is down, and consequently, the genset plant is online.
 The genset forms the network, and the PV and batteries are in grid-following mode.

 In this case, the genset sets the voltage magnitude and frequency of the islanded microgrid.

-The controller will automatically control the use of the genset to improve the microgrid’s reliability and keep fuel consumption to the minimum.
-We advise using a microgrid controller like the ePowerControl MC and a monitoring platform such as ePowerMonitor to manage your microgrids efficiently.
+The controller will automatically control the use of the genset to improve the microgrid’s reliability and keep fuel consumption to a minimum.
+We advise using a microgrid controller like theand a monitoring platform such as to manage your microgrids efficiently.

-To optimize your microgrid use and maximize your system’s performance and profitability, request a call with one of our microgrid experts.
+To optimize your microgrid use and maximize your system’s performance and profitability, contact one of our microgrid experts here.

 What is the business case for this application of microgrid?

 For years diesel generators have been the standard emergency backup power for commercial and industrial buildings.
 A few years ago, it was even the most economical option for most systems above 150kW.
 It used to be the first choice because of its simplicity and efficiency.
 But with an increased focus on low-carbon solutions and a steep drop in the levelized cost of renewable energy and storage, hybrid systems are democratizing.